emmanuel-bv/iotedge-iva-nano/README.md

 ![Jupyter Notebook](./assets/JupyterNotebook.png "Jetson Nano controlled by a Jupyter Notebook via the USB Device Mode")

 - **An SSH client to connect your Jetson Nano**: The USB Device Mode terminal is limited because it does not support copy/paste.
-So to make it easier to go through the steps of this sample, open an SSH connection with your favorite SSH Client.
+So to make it easier to go through the steps of this sample, open an SSH connection with your favorite SSH Client, such as Command Prompt.

     1. Find your IP address using the USB Device Mode terminal